 Police in Oakland disproportionately stop and search African American pedestrians and motorists under the parameters of “reasonable suspicion” — a vague legal standard that can amount to little more than an officer’s hunch.

 From September 2014 to September 2015, more than 34,000 people were stopped by Oakland police, 1,876 for reasonable suspicion.
 About 70 percent were black, even though just 26.5 percent of Oakland residents are African American, according to a Chronicle analysis.
-The disparity doesn't prove discrimination -- factors such as the high number of African Americans are listed as crime suspects could influence the data.
-Many experts believe it does raise questions, however, especially considering the department's tumultuous past.

 Reasonable suspicion is the lowest legal threshold officers must clear to conduct a rudimentary search without consent.
 Unlike traffic or probable cause stops, which require tangible evidence of a violation or crime, reasonable suspicion can be invoked if someone fits a suspect’s physical description, inconsistently answers questions or displays any other signs that they’re engaged in criminal activity.